sir-shahin/react-modal-cropper/readme.md

 ## Properties

 Pass these properties as props to Cropper component.
-These values are samples not default value.
+These values are samples, not the default value.

 | property | sample value | descriptions |
 | ------ | ------ | ------ |